 4 Ways to Encourage Better Self-Esteem in Teenagers

-- Attend Family Therapy: Teens need more than anything to know that they are cared for.
-Adult addicts and alcoholics live with a tremendous amount of guilt for the wreckage and damage they caused often through their own adolescence and into their adulthoods.
-Your teen’s years of substance abuse may be few but compact in heartache.
-Having a loving and forgiving family is important for recovery.
-Attending family therapy is a way to allow everyone in the family unit to participate in healing their spirits, which are often broken by addiction in the household.
+4. Attend Family TherapyMore than anything, teens need to know that their families care for them despite their challenges with addiction.
+Adult addicts and alcoholics live with a tremendous amount of guilt for the wreckage and damage they caused, often through their adolescence and into their adulthood.
+Your teen's years of substance abuse may be few but compact in heartache.
+Having a loving and forgiving family is vital for recovery.
+Attending family therapy is a way to allow everyone in the family unit to heal their spirits, which addiction in the household can tear down quickly.

 Contact Stonewater Adolescent Recovery CenterAt Stonewater Adolescent Recovery Center, families can move forward with the hope of a better future.
 Our residential treatment programs offer premiere healing for adolescents and teens.
 Supporting academic progress in addition to clinical treatment, we focus on helping clients build a foundation for recovery.
 For example, we offer a range of substance use and mental health treatment programs for adolescent boys, including:

 - Alcohol use treatment

 - Cocaine use treatment

 - Opioid use treatment